 Teacher, Accompanist, Performer

-Stella has been with the Studio since 2009 and is responsible for all marketing and related activities.
-She loves music and is a good listener but does not herself play an instrument.
+Stella joined the Studio in 2009 and was responsible for all marketing and related activities.
+She loved music and was a superlative listener but did not have any formal musical training.

-Our beautiful and large studios set us apart from other lesson providers.
+Our beautiful, large studios and home-like environment set us apart from other lesson providers!
 A big entry/waiting room gives parents and siblings a place to wait and hang out.
-A separate practice nook gives students more space to spread out plus a digital piano to warm up and practice on.
-Our huge Studio "A", which is used for individual lessons as well as group classes, is equipped with a Yamaha C3 (6’) grand piano and a 46” Weinbach (Petrof) vertical piano as well as four digital pianos and a grand-action Yamaha hybrid piano.
+A separate practice nook is equipped with two (!)
+Yamaha hybrid digital pianos for warm-up and practice.
+Our huge Studio "A", which is used for individual lessons as well as group classes, is equipped with a Yamaha C3 (6’) grand piano and a 46” Weinbach (Petrof) vertical piano as well as four digital pianos.
 Studio "C" has one Yamaha C7 (7') grand piano and one Yamaha G5 (6'6") grand piano.
 Studio "D" is home to a lovely Steinway L grand piano (5'11").
 Studio "B" has a partially rebuilt 5’9” Chickering grand piano.
-We also have a comfortable waiting/entry area with a digital piano that students may use for warm-up or practice before or after their lessons.
-Our office/library space keeps our books and storage out of the teaching rooms, and also provides a computer and music workstation for student and teacher use.
+Our office/library space keeps our books and storage out of the teaching rooms.
 We also have pro-quality recording gear in-house for teacher and student use.